min2ha/ukwa-site/content/target/48363/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Exiting the European Union Committee: The process for exiting the European Union and the Government’s negotiating objectives

 The Exiting the European Union Committee's first report calls for transitional arrangements on trade, no return to tariffs for UK businesses and parliamentary vote on final deal.